Hair Light -senior portrait example

 (affiliate links)

-Compare with other cameras that cost $10 to $20 less, but then you will end up paying for software to improve the camera.
-There is another great hack I’ve found, if you don’t want to buy a new camera.
-It’s the best independent software I’ve found, called Camo Studio.
-Even the free version will allow you to hook up an old iPhone as your webcam (through an app called Reincubate Camo that you install on the iPhone), It has powerful features to control the iPhone or other webcams you may own, but to get the great features… you guessed it… you have to subscribe.
+If you don’t want to buy a new Logitech camera, or if you are a Macintosh purist, this is the best independent software I’ve found.
+It’s called Camo Studio.
+The free version will allow you to hook up an old iPhone as your webcam (through an app called Reincubate Camo that you install on the iPhone), It has powerful features to control the iPhone and possibly other webcams you may own, but to get the great features… you guessed it… you have to subscribe.
+Circling back to Logitech…

 LIGHTS!

-LIGHT—because you want to look human on your webcam!
+—because you want to look human on your web conference!

-When it comes to lights, you have lighting in your office anyway, right?
+When it comes to lights, you of course have lighting in your office already.
+And maybe you are thinking it’s already plenty bright, right?
+But room lighting is usually over your head.
 Below are some links to the style of lighting I recommend.

 The the large, square white lampshade gives the most flattering effect on your face, softening shadows, especially with the right kind of light bulbs of course…